MiroStW/pkm-embedding-pipeline/README.md

 - Tracks document states in SQLite database
 - Supports bulk and incremental processing modes
 - Integrates with Pinecone vector database

+## Troubleshooting

+### Common Issues

+1. **ModuleNotFoundError: No module named 'yaml'**

+   - This means you're missing required dependencies
+   - Make sure you're in the virtual environment (`which python` should point to your venv)
+   - Run `pip install -r requirements.txt` again

+2. **sqlite3.OperationalError: unable to open database file**

+   - The `data` directory might not exist
+   - Create it manually: `mkdir -p data`
+   - The database will be automatically initialized on next operation

+3. **Document status not updating**
+   - Check if you have write permissions in the `data` directory
+   - Verify the database exists: `ls -l data/document_tracker.db`
+   - You can reset document states using the DocumentTracker examples above

+### Dependencies Overview

+Key dependencies and their purposes:

+- `pyyaml`: Configuration file handling
+- `sqlalchemy`: Database ORM and management
+- `pinecone-client`: Vector database integration
+- `transformers`: For embedding generation
+- `torch`: Required by transformers
+- `python-dotenv`: Environment variable management

+Make sure to install all dependencies in a virtual environment to avoid conflicts.

+### Database Location

+The SQLite database files are stored in the following locations:

+- Document tracking: `data/document_tracker.db`
+- Processing queue: `data/processing_queue.db` (created when needed)

+You can safely delete these files to reset all document states, they will be recreated automatically.

 ## Implementation Status